rebelsky/csc207c/_labs/hash-table-chained.md

 _Driver: **A**_

-One collision does not a solution make.
+Fixing one collision does not a solution make.
 We are much better off looking at a fairly large collection of values.

 a.
 Read through `multipleSetExperiment` and describe what issues it is trying to explore.